zapobyte/wc3rbanlist/README.md

 - **Add Entry**: Easily add entries to your banlist database.
 - **Delete Entry**: Remove entries from your banlist database with a click.
 - **Copy to clipboard**: Copy banlsit entry message to clipboard
+- **Authentication** - Add the ability to login and have an account
 - **Search**: Effortlessly search your banlist database for specific entries.
-- **Ingame Detection of banlist**: Find a way to detect while in lobby the players name and query your banlist
+- **Lobby Detection of banlist**: Find a way to detect while in lobby the players name and query your banlist
 - **View individual banlist**: See banlist details in it's own view.
 - **Authentication**: Secure user authentication to protect banlist data.
 - **Cloud Sync**: Synchronize banlists to the cloud for easy access from anywhere.